ethanthoma/personal-website/posts/odin_errdefer.md

 ```

 The gist is

 - We want to find all ints with value `find` in our `slice` and replace them
   with `replace`, if there are no replacements, return an error.
 - We dup(licat)e the input `slice`, using the passed in `allocater`.
 - We return either the `copied_slice` or an error.
 - The `errdefer` ensures that if an error pops up, `copied_slice` is freed
   automatically, preventing memory leaks.

-### But What About Odin
+### What About Odin

 Odin doesn't have `errdefer`, only `defer`.
 In fact, it's not really possible
-for Odin to have `errdefer` because Odin does even have an error type.
+for Odin to have `errdefer` because Odin doesn't even have a special error type.

-In Zig, errors are a special kind of type: a global, modifiable error enum.
-This
+In Zig, errors are a dedicated type: a global, modifiable error enum.
+Instead,
-lets the Ziglang devs make specialized syntax just for the error type.

-Odin, instead has two idiomatic ways to manage errors: enums or bools.
+Odin, has two idiomatic ways to manage errors: enums or bools.

-Here's how we can emulate `errdefer` in Odin using `defer` and an `enum`:
+Here's how we can emulate `errdefer` in Odin using `defer` with an `enum`:

 ```odin
 Error :: enum {